|

 - OTCQB

-Penny stocks are those that trade for under a certain price, such as $3 or $1.
-Some of these may be traded on an OTC exchange, while others can be found on major American exchanges like Nasdaq.
-In both cases, Ally Invest offers the ability to trade them.
+Penny stocks are securities that trade below a certain price point, such as $3 or $1.
+Some of them may trade in the OTC market, while others may trade on a major U.S. exchange, such as Nasdaq.
+In either situation, Ally Invest provides access to them.

 Fees and Minimums